 This communication flows through the same level.
 Information given between the department or section heads is an example of horizontal communication.

-Horizontal communication also occurs within the same section, where it is mostly spoken, while communication between department heads can be oral or written depending on requirements.
+Horizontal communication also occurs within the same section, where it is mostly spoken.
+Communication between department heads can be oral or written, depending on the requirements.

 Horizontal communication is also known as lateral communication.

-In diagonal communication, information flows between different departments and levels—for example, communication between a department head of one section and the lower-level employee of another section.
+In diagonal communication, information flows between different departments and levels—for example, communication between a department head and a lower-level employee of another section.

 Diagonal communication is known as crosswise communication.